tef/remarkable/README.txt

 Goals:

 	- Simple and short core grammar that is easy to remember.
- 	- A set of built in commands for document/book markup.
+	- Easy to write a parser for the core grammar.
-	- Easy to define new commands without inventing new syntax
+	- Easy to define new commands without inventing new syntax.
-	- Commands can take parameters, rather than needing new commands
+	- Commands can take parameters, rather than needing new commands.
+	- Commands can be inline, multiline, or take an indented block.
+	- Commands can be raw, so the text contents do not need to be escaped.
 	- A Text File renders as a text file.
 I.e linebreaks work by default.
+ 	- A set of built in commands for document/book markup.
+ 	- Easy to generate epub, HTML, PDF from.
 	- ASCII-Art markup will exist, but as shorthand for existing commands within the core grammar.
- 	- Easy to generate epub, HTML, PDF from.
-	- Easy to write a parser for the core grammar.
 	- Shorthand will not require exact indentation, trailing whitespace or drawing ascii art.

-Proposed Core Grammar: Plain text with embeded commands
+Core Grammar: Plain text with embedded commands

 Rule 0: \ is the command/escape character. \\ is a literal \

 Rule 1: Line breaks are line breaks, unless preceded with a \

-Rule 2: Markup directives: \name[args][args][...]
+Rule 2: Markup directives without text: \name[args][args][...]
 	where args are optional, optionally followed by {} to end command.

 	These will be page elements which do not change surrounding text